 Total revenues.
-Total revenues increased \$198.8 million, or 13.3%, from \$1,495.3 million in 1998 to \$1,694.1 million in 1999, due primarily to an increase in net product revenues and the inclusion of foundry revenues as a component of total revenues after our recapitalization.
+Total revenues increased \$198.8 million, or 13.3%, from \$1,495.3 million in 1998 to \$1,694.1 million in 1999, due to an increase in net product revenues and the inclusion of foundry revenues as a component of total revenues after our recapitalization.
 Our total revenues consist of net product revenues and foundry revenues.
 Net product revenues relate to the sale of semiconductor components that are recognized at the time of shipment to the customer.
 We also make provisions for estimated returns and allowances at that time.
 Foundry revenues relate to products manufactured for Motorola and are recognized at the time of shipment to Motorola.
 Prior to our recapitalization, Motorola recorded these revenues as an offset to cost of sales at cost.
 We now record these sales in a manner consistent with other third party sales.
+We expect to continue to generate foundry revenues through the term of the our manufacturing agreements with Motorola, which expire at the end of this year but may be canceled by either party prior to expiration upon six months written notice.

 Net product revenues.
 Net product revenues increased \$128.9 million, or 8.6%, from \$1,495.3 million in 1998 to \$1,624.2 million in 1999.
-Unit volume increased by 27.1% in 1999 compared to 1998, while the average selling price for our products decreased by 14.6%, primarily as a result of excess semiconductor manufacturing capacity, product mix and aggressive pricing actions taken to maintain market share.
+Unit volume increased by 27.1% in 1999 compared to 1998, while the average selling price for our products decreased by 14.6%, as a result of excess semiconductor manufacturing capacity, product mix and aggressive pricing actions taken to maintain market share.
 Given recent increases in demand and capacity utilization, we expect selling prices for most of our products to stabilize in the near term.
 Depending on the overall mix of products we sell, however, our average selling price, calculated by dividing net product revenues by units sold, may decline.

-Net revenues for standard analog products, which accounted for 20.3% of net product revenues in 1999, increased 17.9% compared to 1998, primarily as a result of increased demand in the telecommunications industry and our focus on expanding the sales of this product line.
-Net revenues for standard logic products, which accounted for 23.8% of net product revenues in 1999, increased 12.0% compared to 1998, primarily due to increased demand for emitter-coupled logic products, which was partially offset by reduced emphasis on older standard logic product families and the discontinuation of a related product line.
-Net revenues for discrete products, which accounted for 55.9% of net product revenues in 1999, increased by 2.4% compared to 1998, mainly fueled by increased demand in the rectifier, thyristor and zener product families, which was partially offset by the sale of a product line in August 1998.
+Net revenues for standard analog products, which accounted for 20.3% of net product revenues in 1999, increased 17.9% compared to 1998, as a result of increased demand in the telecommunications industry and our focus on expanding the sales of this product line.
+Net revenues for standard logic products, which accounted for 23.8% of net product revenues in 1999, increased 12.0% compared to 1998, due to increased demand for emitter-coupled logic products, which was partially offset by reduced emphasis on older standard logic product families and the discontinuation of a related product line.
+Net revenues for discrete products, which accounted for 55.7% of net product revenues in 1999, increased by 4.3% compared to 1998, mainly fueled by increased demand in the rectifier, thyristor and zener product families, which was partially offset by the sale of a product line in August 1998.

-Approximately 46%, 33% and 21% of our net product revenues in 1999 were derived from sales to end users, directly or through distributors or electronic manufacturing service providers, in the Americas, Asia/ Pacific and Europe (including the Middle East), respectively, compared to 46%, 30% and 24%, respectively, in 1998.
+Approximately 46%, 33% and 21% of our net product revenues in 1999 were derived from sales to end users, directly or through distributors or electronic manufacturing service providers, in the Americas, Asia/ Pacific and Europe (including the Middle

+East), respectively, compared to 46%, 30% and 24%, respectively, in 1998.

 Foundry revenues.
 Foundry revenues in 1999 were \$69.9 million and relate only to the period from August 4, 1999 through December 31, 1999.
 As previously mentioned, prior to our recapitalization, Motorola recorded foundry revenues as an offset to cost of sales at cost.
-Foundry revenues recorded as an offset to cost of sales totaled \$91.1 million for the period from January 1, 1999 through August 3, 1999 and \$162.3 million for the year ended December 31, 1998.
+Foundry revenues recorded as an offset to cost of sales totaled \$91.0 million for the period from January 1, 1999 through August 3, 1999 and \$162.3 million for the year ended December 31, 1998.